On the Existence of Steady-State Solutions to the Equations Governing Fluid Flow in Networks: Results and Implications

-\begin{proof} We shall appeal to Proposition~\ref{thm:homotopy} to assert the existence of a solution.
-Accordingly, we first observe that $F((\bs{\phi}, \bs{\pi}), 0)$ is a linear system of the same form as Proposition~\ref{prop:lin-system} and hence has a unique solution in the open hypercube $\mathcal{D}_{\mathcal{H}}$ in~\eqref{eq:hypercube} constructed in Proposition~\ref{prop:domain}.
-Moreover, $F((\bs{\phi}, \bs{\pi}), s)$ is continuous on $\mathrm{cl}(\mathcal{D}_{\mathcal{H}})$ and by construction no solution, if it exists, can lie on the boundary of the hypercube.
+\begin{proof} Observe that $F((\bs{\phi}, \bs{\pi}), 0)$ is a linear system of the same form as Proposition~\ref{prop:lin-system} and hence has a unique solution in the open hypercube $\mathcal{D}_{\mathcal{H}}$ in~\eqref{eq:hypercube} constructed in Proposition~\ref{prop:domain}.
+Moreover, $F((\bs{\phi}, \bs{\pi}), s)$ is continuous on $\mathrm{cl}(\mathcal{D}_{\mathcal{H}})$ and by construction no solution can lie on the boundary of the hypercube.
 Hence by Proposition~\ref{thm:homotopy}, $F((\bs{\phi}, \bs{\pi}), s)$ has a solution in $\mathcal{D}_{\mathcal{H}}$ for every $s \in [0, 1]$.
-Thus, for $s=1$, we conclude that the ideal gas flow system~\eqref{eq:GF-pi} has a generalized-potential solution.
-Once existence is assured, uniqueness follows from Lemma~\ref{lemma:Pi-unique}. \end{proof}

-As for the existence of solutions to system~\eqref{eq:GF-p} for a non-ideal gas, it is tempting to construct a continuous homotopy function $\chi(p, s)$ that satisfies $\chi(p, 0) = \pi^{\mathrm{ideal}}(p)$ and $\chi(p, 1) = \pi^{\mathrm{cnga}}(p)$ to replace $\pi(p)$ in system~\eqref{eq:GF-p} and use the same stratagem to analyse the system~\eqref{eq:GF-p}.
-However, it is not clear how to estimate an upper bound for the solution due to the term $\chi(p, s)$ analogous to Proposition~\ref{prop:domain}; indeed we cannot be sure that no solution will lie on the prescribed boundary for any $s \in [0, 1]$.

-Instead, we look to examine the possibility of \emph{approximating} system~\eqref{eq:GF-p} by \eqref{eq:GF-pi} for the CNGA equation of state.
-We already know that for the case of the ideal gas, we have the exact relationship for any compressor with an inlet pressure $p \neq 0$ and compressor ratio $\alpha$ as

-which allows the replacement of \eqref{eq:GF-p-compressor} with \eqref{eq:GF-pi-compressor}.
-The values of $b_1, b_2$ in \eqref{eq:cnga-constants} are such that $b_1 \approx 1, 0< b_2 \ll 1$.
-If it were the case that $b_1=1, b_2=0$, then the formula for the CNGA equation of state would have coincided with that of the ideal gas.
-Thus, for data in a certain range, it is natural to ask if the quantity

-is small so that $\alpha^{\mathrm{cnga}}$ is an acceptable \emph{approximation} of $\alpha$ and \eqref{eq:GF-pi-compressor} can be used instead of \eqref{eq:GF-p-compressor}.
-It is reasonable to assume an operating range \numrange{1.1}{2.1} for the compressor ratio with pressures within \SI{10}{\mega\pascal} and compare the obtained compressor ratios for this regime.
-The result of this exercise (Figure~\ref{fig:comp-approx}) supports the hypothesis that for problems within the stated operating range, system~\eqref{eq:GF-pi} may be taken to correspond to a non-ideal gas as well, with the only difference between the ideal and non-ideal gas systems being the inverse function used to recover pressure values from the potential.
-This immediately yields
+For $s=1$, the system~\eqref{eq:GF-pi} then has a generalized-potential solution.
+Uniqueness follows from Lemma~\ref{lemma:Pi-unique}. \end{proof} The following corollary follows easily from Theorem~\ref{thm:existence-gfpi}: \begin{corollary} If the (unique) generalized-potential solution to \eqref{eq:GF-pi} has values of the potential $\pi_i \in \mR \; \forall i \in V$ such that they can be inverted to find pressures $p_i\in \mR$ satisfying $\pi(p_i) = \pi_i$, then a generalized-pressure solution exists for system~\eqref{eq:GF-p}. \end{corollary} We note in passing that while inversion is possible only for non-negative values of $\pi^{\mathrm{ideal}}$ \eqref{eq:pi-ideal}, for $\pi^{\mathrm{cnga}}$ \eqref{eq:pi-cnga} a preimage can be found corresponding to any real value of the potential as the expression is a cubic polynomial.